A short Q&A with Yes No Maybe - Independent UK Lifestyle Brand and design house.

 Being a fairly mediocre graffiti artist from 13—23 years old—I was absolutely thrilled with the ability to extend my stencilling work onto clothing—over and over again, and with absolute clarity and control.
 There are also parameters to work within when you are customising garments—sizes, number of colours, detail, placement… enough elements to give me structure, and not so restrictive that I can’t express what I want to.

-I think thats enough waffle for the moment. let me show you some pictures of my T shirt designs in chronological order.
+I think thats enough waffle for the moment. let me show you some pictures of our classic T shirt designs in chronological order.
 Then I can tell you about Collaborations with New Urban, Candykiller, Jon Burgerman, Christopher Raeburn, designersalesuk, The Etchasketchist, The ‘Streetglam’ tequnique, AddFueltothefire, Paulo Arriano, and John Pound.

 So what is the Yes No Maybe Manifesto?
 What does it stand for?